aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/_index.md

 {{<hint info>}}
 **This is mainly for students in New Media:**

 You can further develop and exhibit your project in Period V during the Art+Media Studio course.
+We unfortunately do not have the Digital Studio available.
 {{</hint>}}